NU-RDS/rds25-project/README.md

 The spring characterization for all the SEAs can be found in the references below.

 ## Hardware Integration

-### System Architechture
--  **User Interface**: handling user input (PID gains, reference type, plotter & logger) for control and testing
--  **High-level MCU**: responsible for parsing commands, kinematics calculation, and position PID control; will send joint torque commands to **low-level MCU**
--  **Low-level MCU**: responsible for inner force control loop with PID and tendon force calculation with SEA modules; will drive the motor with the motor driver board (in this case ODrive Pro) by sending current/torque command
--  **Sensor Board**: gathering joint sensor information to give it to **high-level MCU** for kinematics calculation

 ### Sensor Systems
 - **Encoders**: AS5047P magnetic encoders (14-bit resolution)